hipspay/hips-android-sdk-mpos/README.md

 - Result: `HipsResult.Transaction.HipsTransactionResult`

 To make a new payment, create your `HipsTransactionRequest.Capture` body.

+> You can capture a maximum amount of the original transaction.
+If you want to capture a higher amount than the authorized amount; then we recommend you to refund (reverse) the original authorization and make a new authorization with the higher amount.
+Incremental authorizations are not yet supported byt the SDK.

 | Parameter       | Description                                                                                                                                                                                                                                                                                                                                       | Type |
 |:----------------|:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:-----|